 62 Drafting Note to Alternate Section 3.2.: Use this alternate section to designate one or more individuals or charities as the contingent beneficiary of the testator's estate, rather than their heirs at law.
 It is important to identify contingent beneficiaries, so you should consult the client about their wishes, and draft appropriate language to reflect those wishes.

+If designating a charity, it is always important to contact the charity directly to determine the correct corporate name to avoid any ambiguity.

 63 Drafting Note to Section 3.3.: This provision grants the personal representative and trustee, if applicable, the power to make distributions to third persons for the benefit of minor or incapacitated beneficiaries without adhering to any specific trust provisions.
 It provides for continued management of an inheritance for such beneficiary and its inclusion in the will may obviate the need to appoint a conservator for a minor or an incapacitated adult beneficiary.
 South Dakota law provides some discretion to the personal representative concerning distributions designed for individuals under a disability, whether a minor or otherwise.
 SDCL § 29A-3-915.

 64 Drafting Note to Optional Section 4.5.: Use this optional section to authorize the trustee to make distributions from trust income and principal for food and shelter.
 Note that the trust limits the authority of the trustee to make such distributions only if there is no loss of public benefit or if the loss is outweighed by the benefit to be received by the beneficiary.
 Further, the optional provision makes the distribution power and language of the trust itself null and void if it results in loss of benefits.
 As such distributions for food and shelter may result in a reduction or disqualification of benefits, discuss with your client whether to include this provision.
 See Tax, Estate & Financial Planning for the Elderly § 7.08.